O1ahmad/ansible-role-zecminer/CONTRIBUTING.md

 :heavy_check_mark::tada: Let's make code better together - Thanks for taking the time to contribute! :tada::heavy_check_mark:

 The following is a set of guidelines for contributing to *0x0I Ansible roles*, which are hosted under the [0x0I](https://github.com/0x0I?tab=repositories) developer account on GitHub.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgment and feel free to propose changes to this document in a pull request.

 For general information and guidelines for contributing to these roles and the Ansible community, see the [community page](https://docs.ansible.com/ansible/latest/community/).